pippim/pippim.github.io/mserve.md

 Location Tree* are rediscovered.
 New songs since the last time are displayed.

-Songs are listed under collapsed Album Names which are listed under collapsed Artist Names.
+Songs are stored under collapsed Album Names which, in turn, are stored under collapsed Artist Names.
 The directory format must be:

 - `Artist Name/Album Name/Song Name.ext`

-Only *Song Names* with music type extensions are included.
+Only Song Filenames with a music type extensions are included.
+For example, extensions of `.flac`, `.mp3`, `.m4a`, `.oga`, `.wav`, etc, are included.

 Here is a sample window with currently playing song highlighted in green.